-- Students will complete at least two blog posts during the summer and a written reflective statement (to be signed by supervisor) for submission by September 1, 2014.
+- Students will complete at least two blog posts during the summer and a written reflective statement (to be signed by supervisor) for submission by September 1, 2015.

 How to Apply

-- Applicants are strongly encouraged to bring their resume and personal statement to CareerLAB for review before submitting their application.
+- Application deadline is March 2, 2015 at 11:59pm EST. Note: Applicants are strongly encouraged to bring their resume and personal statement to CareerLAB for review before submitting their application.

-- Students will be notified of selection on March 18, 2014.
+- Students will be notified of selection on March 20, 2015.

-- iProv interns will meet with their supervisor and begin to develop work a plan that must be submitted to the Swearer Center by May 6, 2014.
+- iProv interns will meet with their supervisor and begin to develop work a plan that must be submitted to the Swearer Center by May 8, 2015.

 Have questions about the application?
 Email Lauren D'Abrosca in CareerLAB at email@example.com.